 So if you want more referrals from your clients, I recommend that you manage your clients’ expectations better, and actually create a structure to get as clear as possible to help you understand what your clients’ expectations are, and how well those expectations are being met during the process.

 As you probably know only too well, things don’t always go according to plan.
-Managing your clients’ expectations is critical to having a more satisfied client which in turn translates into more referrals.
+Managing your clients’ expectations is critical to have a more satisfied client which in turn translates into more referrals.

-Now for some of you this idea of surveying your clients and then reporting back to your referral source will seem crazy.
-If so, then a what you might want to do is let your referral source know that the case is complete, and thank them again for the referral.
+Now for some of you, this idea of surveying your clients and then reporting back to your referral source will seem crazy.
+If so, then what you might want to do is let your referral source know that the case is complete, and thank them again for the referral.

-The information we provide our clients with comes in number of forms:
+The information we provide our clients with comes in a number of forms:

 Whether you are a DMG client or not I recommend that you thank your referral sources in your e-newsletter.
 Acknowledge people in your newsletter who have sent business to you and give a link to their website in your e-newsletter.
 Doing so will at some encourage other people to refer business to you.

 If you think that clients who refer business to you might not want to be mentioned in your newsletter, you might restrict your thank yous to professionals who refer business to you.